lin1shu/spark_word_count_by_cursor/README.md

 # Spark Word Count

-A Python application for counting word frequencies in text documents using Apache Spark and PostgreSQL.
+A Python application for counting word frequencies in text documents using Apache Spark and PostgreSQL, with a web-based visualization interface.

 ## Features

 - Count the frequency of each word in a text document
 - Store results in CSV format or PostgreSQL database
 - Update existing word counts in PostgreSQL
+- Web application to visualize and explore word frequencies
+- RESTful API endpoints for accessing word count data
 - Properly structured Python package

 ## Project Structure